Step 4 – Deceased Estate Administration Guide

 After locating the Will, you will be able to search for references to any pre-arranged funeral, pre-paid funeral plan or funeral insurance and with which provider.

-It will be worthwhile also checking who the Executor nominated in the Will is for the next Step 5 – Determine the Executor or Administrator of the Deceased Estate and for the Executor to hold on to the Will.
+It will be worthwhile also checking who the Executor nominated in the Will is for the next Step 5 – Duties of an Executor & How to Determine the Executor or Administrator and for the Executor to hold on to the Will.

 The deceased person may have drafted a Will a while ago and as time went on changes were required to amend certain clauses or entire sections of a Will.
 This can either be achieved by drafting a new Will completely or draft a Codicil, which is a supplementary document to the Will.
 If a Codicil is in place, the Will and the Codicil(s) will need to be provided.